 IGPs – The New Hotness by Steve Ulrich (Arista)

-There’s been a resurgence in activity in the IGP domain, mostly by folks looking to do interesting things in the data center and new service provider edge architectures.
-Lately folks have been (ab)using BGP in the data center to address link-state flooding scale (in dense graphs) and to pick up policy controls.
-This has triggered new work in the IETF and other standards bodies to enhance link-state routing protocols to address some of these concerns in DC environments and in various service provider network architectures.
-This talk will discuss some of the approaches being taken, the objectives of some of these approaches and a discussion of relative merits of these developments.
+There’s been a resurgence in activity in the IGP domain, mostly by folks looking to do interesting things in the data center and in deploying new service provider architectures.
+For some time, folks have been (ab)using BGP in the data center to address link-state flooding scale.
+This has triggered new work in the IETF and other organizations to enhance link-state routing protocols to address some of these concerns in DC environments and to improve the efficiency of new service provider architectures.
+This talk will briefly discuss some of the approaches being taken, the objectives of some of these approaches and some of the relative merits of these approaches.

 Neglecting Automated Testing Or: How To Take Down Your Network In Three Easy Steps by Anthony Miloslavsky (Cumulus)

 As the idea of treating your infrastructure as code (via CI/CD) becomes more and more popular in the networking space, the testing and validation best practices that are present in traditional software development pipelines are often an afterthought or a “nice to have”.
 After some background on why automation principles in networking both are and aren’t different from those in software development, we’ll touch on the various types of testing that are present in software development today (unit, integration, etc) and how they can be applied to automating your network.
-Discussion will focus on developing reusable post-change testing with tools like Gitlab and Grafana, and will end with incorporating network simulation into your pipelines to achieve true pre and post change testing.
+The discussion will focus on developing reusable post-change testing, and will end with incorporating network simulation into your pipelines to achieve true pre and post-change testing.

 Comparing the Network Performance of AWS, Azure and GCP by Yefim Pipko (ThousandEyes)